Prismatik/json-migrator/README.md

 * support for referencing nested properties using "."
 * support for multiple consecutive updates by passing an array
-* add a preview function to output the changes without making any updates
 * add support for other patterns i.e. split, maybe substring??
-* add safe fail for patterns
+* add safe fail for patterns (what if position does not exist)